Stones Soup’s Garden

-Stone Soup Garden is a community garden project that provides the best possible fresh and local food to the guests of Stone Soup Cafe.
+The Stone Soup Community Garden is a project that provides the best possible fresh & local food to people experiencing food insecurity in Fairbanks.

 People Coming Together